 Shoreline Camps is a cluster of rustic, lakeside cabins.
 Each cabin will house a varying number of Black Fly Writers Retreat attendees.
 Each cabin includes an equipped kitchen (with a coffee maker), fresh linens, wool blankets, and bath towels (please bring your own soaps and shampoos).
 Each cabin includes a wood stove and outdoor fireplace with complementary firewood.
-The cabins are rustic and spare: no frills.

 You may want to bring: extra blankets/bedding or a sleeping bag if you’re prone to being chilly.
 It’s spring in northern Maine, so think “layers” as you pack clothing.
 Shoreline Camps is wonderfully dark, so you want to bring a flashlight/headlamp if you’re planning any evening strolls.

 Cellular & Wifi: Please note that there is limited cellular service at Shore Line Camps and no wi-fi access.
 There is, however, both cellular and wi-fi access at Weatherby’s, where attendees will enjoy evening drinks and meals.

 Market: There is a small general store less than three miles from Shore Line Camps (Pine Tree Store), so don’t worry if you forget cream and sugar for your coffee!

 While attendees will prepare their own breakfasts in the fully equipped cabins (please, no fighting over the coffeemaker), the group will come together for picnic lunches at Shoreline Camps and dinners at Weatherby’s, one of the oldest hunting and fishing lodges in Maine.
 Weatherby’s is located at 112 Millford Road, roughly five minutes down the road from Shoreline Camps.